Marvel’s The Defenders review: A team-up of unequal parts

 Still, it's final impressions that count, and The Defenders rests way too heavily on the idea that you'll tune in for successive series, where it perhaps should have instead wrapped up its storylines and maybe only left us with a pathway to The Punisher.

 The Defenders is streaming on Netflix Australia now.
 Want more TV?
-Check out our complete list of every TV show available on Netflix.
+Check out our regularly updated list of TV shows available on Netflix.